javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-comparison/article.md

 ## String comparison

-To see whether a string is greater than another, JavaScript uses the so-called "dictionary" or "lexicographical" order.
+To see whether a string is greater or less than another, JavaScript uses the so-called "dictionary" or "lexicographical" order.

 In other words, strings are compared letter-by-letter.